JirlanSouza/tool-shop-manager/README.md

-# tool-shop-manager
+# Tool shop-manager

-A tool shop manager API.
+A application api to manager tools shop.

+Created with Java and using TDD with Junit to create unity tests.

+## License

+This project is under license [MIT](LICENCE)